Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 .. comment:
-    In this talk we will demo and discuss the work that is being done on Papyri, a new framework to provide rich documentation in Jupyter and Terminal IPython with plots, crosslink, equations.
+    In this talk we will demo and discuss the work that is being done on *Papyri*, a
+    new framework to provide rich documentation in Jupyter and Terminal IPython with plots, crosslink, equations.
 We will describe how libraries can opt-in to this new framework while still in beta to provide feedback, what are the trade-off of using it, the current